 2. Ling in Mulan

 Most girls my age watching Mulan probably went for the leading man in the movie, or Donny Osmond's voice coming out of the leading man, but me?
 I liked Ling.
 You might wonder why, of all the brave, able-bodied cartoon Asian men in this movie to choose from, I chose Ling.
 Even I, sitting here all these years later, am wondering why as well.
-But somehow, even with his squeaky voice, stick-like proportions, and overall aura of being a gigantic loser, I still thought Ling was pretty cool.
+But somehow, even with his squeaky voice, stick-like proportions, and overall loserly aura, I still thought Ling was pretty cool.
 Maybe it was because there was some sweetness behind his lame exterior, maybe it was because Yao had anger issues and Chien Po was a little too soft for me, maybe it was because he started off the song where all the men sing about girls and I was like HEY.
 I AM A GIRL.
 HE IS SINGING TO ME.
 But either way, he was right—I did love a man in armor.